RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 - We have EC2 web based servers that use RDS PostgreSQL as the data store.
 How can we encrypt the data in transit.
 	- Using SSL/TSL - RDS creates and installs the SSL certificate when the DB instance is provisioned.
 - Company would like to deal with high volume of read traffic, reduce latency, and also downsize the instance size to cut costs.
-	- Amazon ElastiCache in fron
+	- Amazon ElastiCache in front of Amazon RDS.
+		- Ideal for data stores in front of RDS, especially for high request rates and low latency requirements

 ---
 #### **AWS Certificate Manager (ACM)**